-Note: A split spacebar variant of this keyboard is also available with total of 69 keys, while all other features, design and specifications remain the same.
+Note: A split spacebar variant of this keyboard is also available with a total of 69 keys, while all other features, design, and specifications remain the same.
 You can check out this version too from the link given below.

 |Vortexgear Cypher Mechanical Keyboard Specifications|

 |Switch Type||Cherry MX Blue / Brown / Red / Silver|

 |Features||PBT Keycaps, 3 Programmable Layer, Custom Layouts (Qwerty, Dvorak, and Colemak), DIP switches, Split or Standard Spacebar variant available, Dual-layer PCB, Program up to one hundred characters per key, Detachable USB Type-C Gold Plated Cable, N-Key Rollover with Anti-Ghosting, supports Windows / Mac / Linux,|